vfarcic/blue-green-docker-jenkins/README.md

     git url: "https://github.com/${repo}.git"
 ```

 Please note the usage of the `${repo}`.
-This is another case of us utilizing parameters that can be specified in the build screen.
-We're also declaring environment variable *DOCKER_HOST* that points to the *swarm-master* node.
-From this moment on, all Docker commands we'll run will be sent to Docker Swarm.
+This is another case of the utilization of parameters that can be specified in the Jenkins build screen.

 Now we are ready to deploy the new release.